2color/specs/lift/Readme.md

 Your application project contains a `migrations/` folder that has many migrations.

-#### Schema
+### Schema

 Every Project contains a Schema.
 This schema describes the structure of your datasource.
-Often you will find the project's Schema in the `schema.prisma` file, but the Schema may be named differently or spread over multiple files.
+Often you will find the project's Schema in the `schema.prisma` file, but the Schema may be named differently or spread over multiple files. ([More information about Prisma Schema](../schema/Readme.md))

 ### Migration